The Fender 400-PS FAQ

 The K-145 was rated 150 watts RMS with a sensitivity rating of 99 db

-The K-151 was rated 150 watts RMS with a sensitivity rating of 100 dbIn other words,.... compared to the speakers of today, those JBL speakers would perform just as loud with less power applied.
+In other words... compared to the speakers of today, those JBL speakers would perform just as loud with less power applied.
 Or, they would perform a lot louder with the same power applied.

 Don't take my word for this.
 Compare today's high-tech, high power speaker's sensitivity ratings to these old JBL's.
-Then do the math, and discover how little is really gained with the "power piston" concept, behind today's bass amplifiers.
+Then do the math, and discover how little is really gained with the "power piston" concept behind today's bass amplifiers.

-For another example, to help add better understanding to the above, from the old school real world, note the picture below.
+For another example to help add better understanding to the above, from the old school real world, note the picture below.

 Billy Cox is using six Guild Quantum Bass cabinets with two JBL 15" speakers in each of them.
 Each cabinet is powered by one of those four Showman amps, a Showman Reverb, and a Twin Reverb.
 The total power Billy has on his speaker cabinets is ONLY 600 watts for a concert level stage rig.

-How do you think today's popular four 10" bass cabinet with the same 600 watts is going to perform in comparison on that stage.
-Imagine, yourself with this 4x10" cabinet of "Power Pistons", trying to replace those six Quantum cabinets on stage, with that same 600 watts for power.
+How do you think today's popular four 10" bass cabinet with the same 600 watts is going to perform in comparison on that stage?
+Imagine yourself with this 4x10" cabinet of "Power Pistons", trying to replace those six Quantum cabinets on stage, with that same 600 watts for power.

-Clearly you can seethat this isn't going to work out too well.
+Clearly you can see that this isn't going to work out too well.
 A single 4x10" cabinet with ONLY 600 watts!
 The reality is, you will be placing a 150 watts on each of those 10" speakers, while Billy is only placing 50 watts on each of his 15" JBL's.

 Billy could easily double his power delivery without risk of speaker failure.